iov-one/docs/docs/weave/tutorial/11-cron.md

 **Warning:** Due to the implementation details, transaction is guaranteed to be executed after given time, but not exactly at given time.
 If another transaction is already scheduled for the exact same time, execution of this transaction is delayed until the next free slot.

 **Important Note:** An authentication address, Condition, is passed to the scheduler because: In the usual flow, before processing the message, signature is validated to authenticate and later authorize.
 In CRON this is not the case, because what a normal message creates a new message that says "CRON do X" and the signature of this message is not present in the context.
-It is impossible to sign a message for scheduler to without the private key.
+It is impossible to sign a message for scheduler without the private key.
-Instead, the signature check step bypassed and conditions must be explicitly present in the context when processing given scheduled message.
+Instead, the signature check step is bypassed and desired conditions are set in the context when processing given scheduled message.

-This could be a security hole if developer implements the CRON feature poorly.
+Absence of signature could be security hole if a developer implements the CRON feature poorly.
 Happily only code can schedule a CRON task and decide on conditions, so this should never be an issue.

 ### Ticker